-Using Patch for SCCM and WSUS to Create a Code Signing Certificate
+Using Patch for MEM and WSUS to Create a Code Signing Certificate

-Your user account must be a member of the WSUS Administrators group in order to create a code signing certificate through the Patch for SCCM interface.
+Your user account must be a member of the WSUS Administrators group in order to create a code signing certificate through the Patch for MEM interface.

 Important!
 If you

 are using WSUS on Windows Server 2012 R2, the ability to create self-signed

 code signing certificates has been deprecated and is disabled by default.

 You can, however, restore this capability by using the workaround described

 in this article:

 If you choose to create a code signing certificate in Patch for MEM using a Software Update Point (WSUS server) on Windows Server 2012 R2 or later, this workaround will be applied automatically.